-Responsible: The Nominating Committee (NC) will be responsible to search, recruit, vet, and place into candidacy, individuals with the requisite knowledge and skills to serve as board of trustee members (including the treasurer) and on the nominating committee.
+Responsible: The nominating committee (NC) will be responsible to search, recruit, vet, and place into candidacy, individuals with the requisite knowledge and skills to serve as board members, treasurer, and nominating committee members.
 Searching will be the constant focus of the NC.

 Confidential.
-The NC and board will keep conversations confidential regarding all personal details of individuals being considered by the NC for leadership roles.
+The NC and board will keep all communication confidential regarding personal details of individuals being considered by the NC for leadership roles.

-Vetting: The NC will fully vet candidates before proposing the slate to the congregation.
+Vetting: The NC will fully vet candidates before proposing the slate to the board.

-Voting: The NC will present the nominees to Northlake members prior to the date of the election.
-Northlake members will elect board members, including the treasurer, and the NC members at an annual congregational meeting.
+Voting: The board and NC will present the nominees to Northlake members prior to the date of the election.
+Refer to bylaw Article 7, section 3 for voting criteria.